Liza Minnelli: Friendships

-Marriages and relationships
+Relationships

 Minnelli has married and divorced four times.
 Her first marriage was to Australian entertainer Peter Allen on March 3, 1967.
-Allen was Judy Garland's protégé in the mid-1960s.
-Minnelli and Allen agreed to a trial separation on April 9, 1970.
+Allen had been her mother's protégé in the mid-1960s.
+During an Australian visit in 1964, Minnelli and Allen, who was then her boyfriend, were invited to the opening of the Compass Centre in Bankstown, Sydney.
+They were awarded the titles of King and Queen of the Compass Centre.
+After three years of marriage, Minnelli and Allen agreed to a trial separation on April 9, 1970.
 Their divorce was finalized on July 24, 1974.
-Minnelli told The Advocate editor-in-chief Judy Wieder in September 1996, "I married Peter, and he didn't tell me he was gay.
+Minnelli told The Advocate editor-in-chief Judy Wieder in 1996, "I married Peter, and he didn't tell me he was gay.
 Everyone knew but me.
-And I found out ... well, let me put it this way: I'll never surprise anybody coming home as long as I live.
+And I found out … well, let me put it this way: I'll never surprise anybody coming home as long as I live.
 I call first!"

-After her separation from Allen, Minnelli was engaged to actor Desi Arnaz Jr and comic actor Peter Sellers.
+Minnelli was engaged to actor and musician Desi Arnaz Jr. from 1972 to 1973.
+She left Arnaz for actor and comedian Peter Sellers, who she was engaged to for one month in 1973.
+She also had relationships with Rock Brynner (son of Yul Brynner), Mikhail Baryshnikov, Billy Stritch, and film director Martin Scorsese.
+Her close friendship with French singer Charles Aznavour was described by Aznavour as "more than friends and less than lovers."

 Minnelli married Jack Haley Jr., a producer and director, on September 15, 1974.
-His father, Jack Haley, was Minnelli's mother's co-star in The Wizard of Oz who played the Tin Man.
+His father, Jack Haley, was her mother's co-star in The Wizard of Oz as the Tin Man.
 They divorced in April 1979.

-Minnelli was married to Mark Gero, a sculptor and stage manager, from December 4, 1979, until their divorce in January 1992.
+Minnelli married Mark Gero, a sculptor and stage manager, at Bartholomew's Episcopal Church in Manhattan on December 4, 1979.
+Minnelli wore a dress by Halston, who held the wedding reception at his home.
+Guests included Warhol, Elizabeth Taylor, Faye Dunaway, Martha Graham, and Steve Rubell.
+Minnelli charged Gero with abandonment in her November 1990 divorce filing, and the divorce was finalized in January 1992.

 Minnelli was married to David Gest, a concert promoter, from March 16, 2002, until their separation in July 2003 and divorce in April 2007.
-The wedding boasted over 1,200 guests at the Marble Collegiate Church in Manhattan, with Michael Jackson as the best man, Elizabeth Taylor as the matron of honor, and a bridal party that included Mia Farrow, Gina Lollobrigida, Petula Clark, Mya, and Janet Leigh among others.
+Their wedding involved over 1,200 guests at the Marble Collegiate Church in Manhattan, with Michael Jackson as the best man, Elizabeth Taylor as the matron of honor, and a bridal party that included Mia Farrow, Gina Lollobrigida, Petula Clark, Mya, and Janet Leigh among others.
 Gest was reportedly gay, as was her first husband.
 In a 2003 lawsuit, Gest alleged that Minnelli beat him in alcohol-induced rages during their marriage.
 Minnelli denied the accusations, claiming Gest was simply after her money.
 The suit was dismissed in September 2006 for lack of triable issue of fact.

-She also had relationships with Rock Brynner (son of Yul Brynner), Mikhail Baryshnikov, Billy Stritch, and film director Martin Scorsese.
-Her close friendship with French pop singer Charles Aznavour was described by Aznavour as "more than friends and less than lovers."

 Minnelli has no children despite numerous attempts; one pregnancy left her with a hiatal hernia as a result of the medical steps taken to try to save the baby.